On products of K-moduli spaces: Introduction

 \subsection{Organisation of the paper}

-In Section \ref{sec:prelims} we provide expository details about K-stability, K-moduli spaces and K-moduli stacks and families of Fano varieties.
+In Section \ref{sec:prelims} we provide expository details about K-stability, K-moduli spaces and K-moduli stacks and families of Fano varieties, as well as a structure theorem for $\Q$-Fano varieties.
+In Section \ref{sec:product components} we prove some properties of $\Q$-Gorenstein deformations of products of $\Q$-Fano varieties, and we prove Theorem \ref{intro_thm: optimal result}.
 In Section \ref{sec:product map} we prove some results regarding product families, and we construct the map $\Product$ explicitly.
 In Section \ref{sec: properties of prod}, we prove some general results regarding products of quotient stacks and good moduli spaces, and we prove Theorem \ref{intro_thm1}.
-In Section \ref{sec: examples} we prove Theorem \ref{thm_2_intro} and we provide the aforementioned examples for Fano threefolds, and log Fano pairs (Theorem \ref{product_pairs intro}).
+In Section \ref{sec: examples} we provide the aforementioned examples for Fano threefolds, and log Fano pairs (Theorem \ref{product_pairs intro}).